 - Have your students tell their friends!
 Nothing like word of mouth.
-Insititute a $10 coupon for any student who gets a friend to come to the after school program.
+Institute a $10 coupon for any student who gets a friend to come to the after-school program.

-- Poster houses of worship, pediatrician bulletin boards, local super markets.
+- Poster houses of worship, pediatrician bulletin boards, and local supermarkets.

 - Create a Facebook Ad.